vatlab/vat-docs/content/Documentation/Pipelines/Other pipelines/anno_utils.md

 During the analysis of dataset, you might have some summary report that can be used to direct further analysis, or you might have a text file that annotate some or all fields of your project.
 This pipeline help you convert these files to an annotation database so that you can use it in the project.

-(:toggleexample Create an annotation database from summary statistics outputted from command `vtools output`:) For example, the following command counts the number of variants (in a variant table called `kg`, across all samples) and output know gene ID and the counts to a text file.
+<details><summary> Create an annotation database from summary statistics outputted from command `vtools output`</summary> For example, the following command counts the number of variants (in a variant table called `kg`, across all samples) and output know gene ID and the counts to a text file.